tomitheninja/university/io/README.md

 Sometimes you don't need to store the data.

-In this case just delete these lines:
+In this case, just delete these lines:

 * Definition of the vector `vector<T> v;`
 * pushing to the vector `v.push_back(x);`
-  * You can write your code here, at it's location
+  * You can write your code here, at its location

 ### Reading n floats from the console